A reassessment of LVE method and hemispherical power asymmetry in CMB temperature data from Planck PR4: Analysis and Results

 \subsection{Data analysis and Results}

 As already mentioned in the previous section, we will be using the diagonal elements of the covariance matrices, derived using FFP12 isotropic simulation ensemble from \planck\ PR4, as weights for inverse variance weighting to fit the dipole in LVE maps.
-We use the \verb+remove_dipole+ function of \healpix\ package.
-Further, we will be presenting results from both the cases where a fixed \nside=16 and varying \nside\ \healpix\ grid were used to derive LVE maps from data/simulations, and make comparative statements.
+We use the \verb+remove_dipole+ function of \healpix\ package to do the dipole fitting.
+Further, we will be presenting results from both the cases where a fixed \nside=16 and varying \nside\ \healpix\ grid are used to derive LVE maps from data/simulations, and make comparative statements.
+Note that, following Eq.~(\ref{eq:norm-lve-dip-mod}), $A_{\rm LV}=2A_{\rm d}$ where the LVE methodology is reliable.
+The same relation holds for $A_{\text{LV,corr}}$ regarding bias correction as it is for $A_{\rm d,corr}$ following Eq.~(\ref{eq:A_corr}).